Tablas Island

 Tablas is the largest of the islands that comprise the province of Romblon in the Philippines.
-The name of the island was of Spanish origin.
+The name of the island is of Spanish origin.
 Before the colonization of the Philippines, Tablas was known as the Island of Osigan.
-At the time of contact with Westerners, Osigan had a population of two hundred and fifty people living in small villages.
+At the time of contact with Westerners, Osigan had a population of 256 people living in small villages.
 Wax was produced in this island.

 Odiongan, on the west central coast of the island, is a major port and the largest municipality of Romblon in terms of population.
 Tablas is administratively subdivided into the municipalities of Alcantara, Calatrava, Ferrol, Looc, Odiongan, San Agustin, San Andres, Santa Fe, and Santa Maria.

 Geography

 The island lies about 50 km east from the southern part of Mindoro Island.
 The northern tip of Tablas is about 12 km from Romblon Island.
 Mount Payaopao (also known as Tablas Summit on old maps) at the northeastern extremity of the island, is the highest peak on the island at 2182 ft high and the second highest in the province (after Mount Guiting-Guiting).

 A wooded central range of hills traverses the length of Tablas.
 The west coast is formed by the western slope of the central mountain ridge, which is narrow and well defined.
 The summits in the middle of the island are 1,600 to 2,000 feet high.
 In the center of the island is Bitaogan Peak, 2164 ft high, which appears as a rounded knob from east and west and sharp from north and south.
 Mount Lunas, at the back of Looc Bay, is a black ridge 1556 ft high, long and rounded from east and west and sharp from north and south; with it the range breaks off to the low pass from Looc Bay to the town of Alcantara on the east coast.
 The southern part of Tablas is a group of many sharp conical hills, all bare and grassy except Malbug Hill, 904 ft high, and Calaton Point, 835 ft high, on the east coast, which are dark and wooded.
 The shore line is largely mangrove, with many beaches of coral sand and some limestone cliffs.
 The shore reef is continuous except off Guinauayan Point.

 There is no good natural harbor except Looc Bay, a large indentation on the west side, but sheltered anchorage may be found on either side of the island, according to the season of the year.

 Cabalian Point, the southern extremity of Tablas Island, is low and sandy and hard to distinguish at night, a lighthouse was built during the American Colonial period.